jenny5-robot/Scufy/README.md

 Ax y# -- Sets acceleration of motor x to y.

-Ux# -- gets the distance
+Ux# -- Gets the distance from an ultrasound sensor.

+Bx# -- Gets the state from a button.

+Px# -- Gets the position of a potentiometer.

-motor index is between 0 and 3.
+motor index is between 0 and number of declared motors - 1.
 Each command is terminated with #.

 Example: